paceko/react-native-login-animated/README.md

 I found the Sketch app 2 days ago and gave it a try.
 Amazing, no more Photoshop for me.😭

-**Sketch**, my new friend in design tools.
-I had learned 2 days ago, it's amazing, easy learning, and you should learn it instead learn Photoshop
+**Sketch**, is my new friend in design tools from now on.
+I learned it 2 days ago and it's amazing and super easy.
+You should give it a try too instead of Photoshop.

-**Flinto** convert prototype in Sketch to animation preview.
-Before start code in react native, you need design a transition for `Scence`, you can caculator timing duration, position easy, and you should do it, your app will be wonderful animation.
+**Flinto** converts a prototype in Sketch to an animation preview.
+Before you start to code in React Native, you need to design a transition for `Scence`.
+You can easily calculate the timing duration position.
+You should give it a try because your app will have a wonderful animation.

-**Zeplin** It help you convert from idea design to App.
-It's easy export image, get distance from other component, get CSS, and more, ...
+**Zeplin** helps you convert design ideas to App.
+It's easy to export an image, get distance from another component, get CSS, and more..

-You should learn it 😘
+You should learn this too 😘

-# Special thank
+# Special thanks
-Thank you to [Marc Andrew](https://medium.com/@marcandrew), it's tutorial design in sketch helpful with me.
+Thank you to [Marc Andrew](https://medium.com/@marcandrew), His tutorial design in sketch was very helpful to me.

-# Design Resoruces
+# Design Resources
-You can download prototype design from [here](https://www.dropbox.com/sh/ckvxavfpmojz2gi/AACltbx0qM8w2YSANVUvw1_ma?dl=0) (Sketch file + Flinto file + Releway Fonts)
+You can download the design prototype from [here](https://www.dropbox.com/sh/ckvxavfpmojz2gi/AACltbx0qM8w2YSANVUvw1_ma?dl=0) (Sketch file + Flinto file + Raleway Fonts)

 # Note
-My design on `iPhone 6 size`, if you run other iphone 5,4 or android size < 320pdi, style doesn't show good.
+My design on `iPhone 6 size`, if you run other iPhone 5,4 or android size < 320pdi, style doesn't show good.
 It run good on:
-- Iphone 6 (+)
+- iPhone 6 (+)
-- Iphone 7 (+)
+- iPhone 7 (+)
 - Android phone (768px x 1280px or larger)

 # Requirement
-- React native 0.38
+- React Native 0.38
 - Xcode 8.1

 # Installation